040code/040code.github.io/content/posts/2019-09-02-branch-deployments-aws-amplify/index.md

 ```

 ## Step 3 - deployment
 Finally we can deploy our app.
-Find a way to deploy automated for the case Amazon call manually was a bit hard due to a lock of documentation and posts.
+Finding a way to deploy automated in the case Amazon was call manually, was a bit hard due to the lack of documentation and posts.
 For doing a deployment from a non connected Git (aka manual deployment) you have the option in we web console to provide a public link, upload file, or ink to file in S3.
 The AWS CLI docs does not mention the S3 option.
 The post [Deploy files stored on Amazon S3, Dropbox, or your Desktop to the AWS Amplify Console](https://aws.amazon.com/blogs/mobile/deploy-files-s3-dropbox-amplify-console/) suggest to upload the file ot a S3 and create a lambda that will a deployment for a new file.
 We choose a slightly different approach.
 First we send our app as zip to S3.

 ```bash
 yarn build && cd build